These Four VCs Share How They Find Diverse Founders To Invest In

 Push For Diversity Early, Not Later

-Anthemis is a fintech fund that already walks the diversity walk more than many others.
-Eighteen nationalities are represented in the 48-person fund, and 56% of its employees are women (of the 14 directors, eight are female).
-Jillian Williams, an African-American associate at the fund, says that’s because Anthemis was committed to diversity from day one, and the fund urges its portfolio companies to start early as well.
+Anthemis is an investment and advisory firm that already walks the diversity walk more than many others.
+Eighteen nationalities are represented in the 48-person company, and 56% of its employees are women (of the 14 directors, eight are female).
+Jillian Williams, an African-American investment associate at the fund, says that’s because Anthemis was committed to diversity from day one, and the fund urges its portfolio companies to start early as well.

 “As venture investors now for close to a decade, what we have realized is it is much harder to make these changes the larger and more established a company becomes,” Williams says.
 “As early-stage investors, we see it as our duty at Anthemis to push diversity early in the companies we invest in–not just for the sake of diversity, but in order to create sustainable and profitable businesses into the future.”
 One of Anthemis’s investments includes Backstage Capital, a venture fund led by first-time VC Arlan Hamilton, which is exclusively devoted to making early-stage investments in startups led by women, people of color, and LGBTQ founders.